NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/IntegrationOfHapticDeviceIn3DSlicerForLumbarPuncture/README.md

 ![Screenshot (34)](https://github.com/NA-MIC/ProjectWeek/assets/117910171/b8117833-3df2-45f1-a7d4-f93dd315458c)

-3. Inlcude in SlicerToTouch module the number of resistances, posiitons and force value for each tissue.
+3. Include in SlicerToTouch module the number of resistances, posiitons and force value for each tissue.
 This module generates a json file with all the information.

 ![Screenshot (43)](https://github.com/NA-MIC/ProjectWeek/assets/117910171/988cbfc0-0ba2-4ea1-b11a-9f279c83adb8)